nullbrx/nullbrx.github.io/src/pages/terraform-thoughts/index.md

 # Intro

 [Terraform](https://www.terraform.io) is a popular infrastructure-as-code tool used to provision Cloud environments.
-While tools like Ansible and Puppet provide host-configuration, Terraform drastically reduces toil associated with manually provisoining machines and settings with providers, like AWS, GCP, GitLab,and [many others](https://registry.terraform.io/).
+While tools like Ansible and Puppet provide host-configuration, Terraform drastically reduces toil associated with manually provisioning machines and settings with providers, like AWS, GCP, GitLab,and [many others](https://registry.terraform.io/).

 ## Getting Started